People sitting at table with computer and paper

 Case Study - Sole trader, trust or partnership

 Mario is a self-employed tradesman completing small trade jobs for clients in the Northern Beaches.
-Mario focuses a lot of his attention on operating his business and as a result has failed to see the financial stress his business is under.
+Mario focuses a lot of his attention on the day-to-day operations of his business.

 Until recently, Mario has always paid his debts on time.
-As a result of COVID-19, demand for Mario’s services has begun to decline, resulting in reduced income where Mario is unable to pay his debts on time.
+However, demand for Mario’s services has begun to decline, resulting in reduced income.
+Mario is now unable to pay his debts on time.

 Most creditors have been supportive of Mario and have negotiated new payment terms with him.
 One creditor has instead obtained a court order against Mario to have the debt paid.